ergonomy-joe/u4-decompiled/README.md

 	1. Rename downloaded file to MSC2.img
 	1. In the dropdown select "MS C 4.00 (Disk 3)"
 	1. Rename downloaded file to MSC3.img
+	1. In the dropdown select "MS Macro Assembler 3.00"
+	1. Rename downloaded file to MASM300.img
 	1. Go to https://winworldpc.com/product/borland-turbo-c/2x
 	1. Download "Borland Turbo C 2.0 (3.5)"
 	1. Extract disk2.img from download and place with other img files